 In “Dare to Lead,” Brown quotes Susan Mann, a founding senior faculty member at Brown’s company: “Great leaders make tough ‘people decisions’ and are tender in implementing them.”

 “Tender” is not a word you often hear when it comes to leadership, but think back to a time you had a difficult but positive conversation with a manager or a mentor.
 Despite how hard it was to hear negative feedback, you probably appreciated the way it was delivered — kindly and even tenderly.

 Being kind doesn’t mean keeping everything “nice.”
 Being kind means sharing the hard truths but doing so in a way that allows people to maintain their dignity and helps them grow.

 That courageous, honest and empathic tenderness?
 That’s what inclusive leadership looks like.

-Taryn Oesch, managing editor of Catholic Women in Business and owner of Everyday Roses Editorial, LLC, is a writer in Raleigh, North Carolina, where she writes and speaks about women’s issues for a variety of publications and conferences.
+Taryn Oesch, managing editor of Catholic Women in Business and owner of Everyday Roses Editorial, LLC, is a writer in Raleigh, North Carolina, where she writes and speaks for Catholic women and the organizations that serve them.
 Her role models are all named Teresa, and she keeps discovering new ways they influence her work and her life.
 When not writing or editing, Taryn is typically reading Jane Austen, drinking Earl Grey, and spending time with family and friends.
-She is a contributing writer to FemCatholic.com and an active member of the Raleigh Catholic Young Adults, where she leads a women’s Bible study and plays the piano and flute for monthly Holy Hours.
+She is a contributing writer and assistant editor at FemCatholic.com and an active member of the Raleigh Catholic Young Adults, where she leads a women’s Bible study and plays the piano and flute for monthly Holy Hours.
 You can follow Taryn on Twitter, on Instagram, on Facebook, and on her blog Everyday Roses.